Skip to content

 Another fantastic example is Larry Page and Sergey Brin, who became friends during their Ph.D. program at Stanford University before starting Google together.

-I hope you can see how there is power in friendships and fostering successful professional partnerships without making it wierd.
+I hope you can see how there is power in friendships and fostering successful professional partnerships without making it weird.

 Going overboard